athenamelia/athenamelia.github.io/_pages/research.md

 Hematology, ophthalmology, and more!
 ---
 Currently at Genentech, I provide statistical analysis and computational support to hematology and ophthalmology studies.
-My past and current projects include phase Ib, Ib/II, III clinical trials to study Mosunetuzumab, Glofitamab, Tiragolumab, Atezolizumab, and Satralizumab in patients with relapsed or refractory B-cell non-hodgkin lymphoma (NHL) and moderate-to-severe thyroid eye disease (TED).
-Besides these therapeutic molecules, I also support computational tool and study design development through collaboration.
+My past and current projects include phase Ib, Ib/II, III clinical trials to study different combinations of Mosunetuzumab, Glofitamab, Tiragolumab, Atezolizumab, and Satralizumab in patients with relapsed or refractory B-cell non-hodgkin lymphoma (NHL) and moderate-to-severe thyroid eye disease (TED).
+My main responsibilities include managing SDTM mapping, ADaM variable derivation and quality control, and TLG delivery to clinical science, pharmacology, regulatory teams across Genentech/Roche Product Development.

+Besides these therapeutic molecules, I also support computational tool and study design through cross-departmental collaboration.
 In particular:

-- With [Daniel Sjoberg](https://www.danieldsjoberg.com/): I co-develop the [admiraldiscovery](https://pharmaverse.github.io/admiraldiscovery/index.html) website, which documents the functionality of the **admiral** family of packages, a collection of open-source R packages for clinical reporting as part of the [pharmaverse movement](https://pharmaverse.org/) across biotech/pharmaceutical industry.
+- With [Daniel Sjoberg](https://www.danieldsjoberg.com/): I co-develop the [*admiraldiscovery*](https://pharmaverse.github.io/admiraldiscovery/index.html) website, which documents the functionality of the **admiral** family of packages, a collection of open-source R packages for clinical reporting as part of the [pharmaverse](https://pharmaverse.org/) movement across biotech/pharmaceutical industry.

+- With [Matt Secrest](https://mattsecrest.com/): I conduct simulation studies with clone-censor-weight ([CCW](https://academic.oup.com/ije/article/49/5/1719/5835351)) and landmark analyses for target trial emulation.
+We compare results for survival data under different study scenarios to suggest situations where CCW use can be optimal.

+On the side, I take on different seminar co-host and session co-lead roles with efforts to facilitating knowledge sharing and enhancing internal workflow across Genentech/Roche Data and Statistical Sciences:

+- Co-lead Git/Gitlab training session on internal workflow for Analytical Data Scientists
+- On-board study teams with molecule migration into Next Generation R-based tools and systems
+- Co-host internal North America Data Sciences Forum (NADF) meetings for Genentech SSF/Roche Mississauga
+- Co-host internal Genentech Research and Early Development (gRED) Oncology Analytical Data Science meetings

 Estimating causal effects of organ quality and health policies in kidney transplants